MarySeph/MarySeph.github.io/04 crafts/04.0 web dev/maryseph-site/Site Manifesto.md

 1. Accessibility

 With this site, I want to practice the highest web accessibility standards for personal websites.
 [These guidelines I will follow](https://www.w3.org/WAI/standards-guidelines/wcag/).
-I communicate potential and known accessibility issues [[Site Meta#Stuff to Fix|here]].
+I communicate potential and known accessibility issues [[(archived) Site Meta#Stuff to Fix|here]].

 Let it be known that when I'm developing this site, I'm keeping low-vision readers, those with motion sensitivity, and mobile users in mind.
 Because of personal experience and aesthetic choices, I will refrain, at ANY point, from using blinkies, low-contrast images, and excessive gifs.
 However, if I do and I catch it, it will be noted in the above webpage.